 How to address your company culture of drinking within your company’s alcohol policy

 If you do offer alcoholic beverages in your workplace, consider setting some guidelines in your company’s alcohol policy that addresses possible situations that might arise.
 For example, place a limit on how many drinks employees can be served at functions and monitor consumption with drink tickets.
 To reduce any kind of legal liabilities if an inebriated employee is involved in a car accident, it may also be helpful to always have a taxi or car service on-hand when you know alcohol will be served.

 Another issue involving alcohol in your company culture is your policy of entertaining clients.
 If your employees treat clients to lunch or dinner, address how many drinks they are allowed to have, if any at all.
 Restricting alcohol intake in these situations can help maintain your company’s good reputation, and reduce the possibility of your employees returning to the workplace under the influence.

 Consider establishing a program that addresses alcohol problems in the workplace.
 Create opportunities for employees to become aware and educated on the dangers of over-consumption and promote healthy behaviors and other stress management techniques.
 Also, be sure your employees are informed on their Employee Assistance Program, and how the EAP benefit can help support the mental health of those who may be suffering from alcohol abuse or alcohol dependence.

-Contact your EFR Account Manager today for more tips on how to enforce an alcohol policy within your organization, and how to promote your EAP benefit within your organization!
+Contact EFR today for more tips on how to enforce an alcohol policy within your organization, and to learn more about implementing an EAP within your organization!